patrick-hebner/node-with-mongodb-setup/README.md

 ```

 Now we can create our `docker-compose.yaml`.
 This is not a docker-compose configuration for production.
-We only use it to run our app with it's necessary dependecies like mongodb in development.
+We only use it to start our mongodb.
+To set the admin user for the mongodb we need to add a .docker.env and a .evn file
+with some environment variables.

 ```yaml
 version: "3"